 The eternal question of ‘what makes an Australian, an Australian?’ is raised every year, a definition which is problematic due to our increasingly multicultural society.
 As a nation, we have different coloured skin, languages and religions: we variously celebrate Christmas and Eid al-Fitr and Hanukkah and sport (inevitably cricket and/or AFL football).

-Australia Day is also a day of beer, barbecues and Aussie food icons including Tim Tams, macadamias, Vegemite [one of my very first posts includes a recipe for roasting chicken with Vegemite], pies with tomato sauce, and lamingtons [for an icecream variation, follow the link to Conor’s latest post].
+Australia Day is also a day of beer, barbecues and Aussie food icons including Tim Tams, macadamias, Vegemite [one of my very first posts includes a recipe for roasting chicken with Vegemite], pies with tomato sauce, and lamingtons [for an icecream variation, follow this link].

 Over the last few years, lamb has been branded as the food to eat on Australia Day and, according to advertising from Meat & Livestock Australia, not eating lamb is an ‘un-Australian’ gesture.
-I love the taste of lamb – and thankfully I missed 100% of this year’s annoying advertising campaign [I actually had to google it for this post!] or I might have actively avoided purchasing last night’s lamb.
+I love the taste of lamb — and thankfully I missed 100% of this year’s annoying advertising campaign or I might have actively avoided purchasing last night’s lamb.

 Seeking inspiration for dinner, I spotted the lamb loin in the fridge.
 I rubbed in a generous quantity of Dijon mustard and pressed on English spinach leaves before wrapping the loin in bacon.
 I served it with roasted fennel, sweet corn on the cob, garlic mash, and a gravy made from the pan juices.
 In spite of my poor carving skills (and the last-minute decision to take a happy snap), it was a most delicious meal.